-Classroom voting is available via the TurningPoint system which works in with MS PowerPoint for presenting questions to which students respond using electronic handsets or web-enabled devices such as laptops, phones & tablets.
+Classroom voting is available via the TurningPoint system where you can create simple questions on the web, or embed more sophisticated questions within PowerPoint.
+Students respond using electronic handsets or web-enabled devices such as laptops, phones & tablets.
 The aggregated responses are then available instantly on screen providing a stimulus for further discussion and explanation.
 Use the system to:

 - increase participation in lectures and to promote small group discussion and peer support

 - gain an immediate insight into student understanding and respond to difficulties and misconceptions on the spot

 - provide students with instant feedback on their progress.

 This quick guide to classroom voting by Derek Bruff (Vanderbilt University) suggests strategies for peer instruction, leading class wide discussion, and responding to student learning needs in the classroom.

 Staff must have an TurningPoint Instructor account so please enter your name and University email address below, and click the send button to email your details to TurningPoint.
 They will create your account and you will receive an automated email from TurningPoint (titled Verify Your Email Address) which contains an activation link.
 Clicking the link will allocate 350 seats to your TurningPoint account which will remain with your permanently and can be used whenever you are polling students.

 A copy of your request is sent to the IS Service Desk for our records and you can contact them should there be no response from TurningPoint.